 HEJ!
 We are very excited about our new study group – Learn Swedish with Swedish Made Easy – that we launched last weekend on Facebook.
 This is a community study group for those you are studying Swedish with Swedish Made Easy, or those interested in studying with us.
 In this group, you can find some … Read moreLearn Swedish study group on Facebook

-Verb comes second – Swedish word order One of the major issues with learning Swedish, especially for English speakers, is word order in sentences.
+One of the major issues with learning Swedish, especially for English speakers, is word order in sentences.
 People nearly fluent still sometimes make word order mistakes in Swedish, and for beginners this is really difficult to get your head around.
-These kinds of mistakes sound pretty ugly to … Read moreVerb comes second – Swedish word order
+These kinds of mistakes sound pretty ugly to Swedes: no native Swede would do this, … Read moreVerb comes second – Swedish word order

 New version of Teach Yourself Complete Swedish (Hodder & Stoughton) publishes 8 March 2018 Dr Anneli Beronius Haake from Swedish Made Easy is the author of the new book The book includes 20 units with online audio support, plus verb reference and word glossary, with relevant and up-to-date topics, including politics, education, gender equality and popular … Read more10 days until Teach Yourself Complete Swedish